A Mid Way to See Chicago

 Goodbye, ink-stained wretches.
 Hello, rich condo owners.
 The Chicago Tribune Tower has been converted into a high-end residential building.

-Skyscrapers flanking either side of a river, with the sun rising over a lake in the distance.
+Chicago skyscrapers flanking a river with the sun rising over Lake Michigan in the distance.

 Sunrise over Lake Michigan, as seen from the north end of the DuSable Bridge.